koskasmail/java/99_unsorted/rtfm/Java_lookup_table.md

 <a name="topage"></a>

-# Java Lookup Table
+# Java_lookup_table

-#### **A Java lookup table is a data structure used to map input values to corresponding output values efficiently, often in constant time.** It’s commonly implemented using arrays or maps like `HashMap`.
+ * A Java lookup table is a data structure used to map input values to corresponding output values efficiently, often in constant time.
+ * It’s commonly implemented using arrays or maps like `HashMap`.

 ---

 ### 🔍 What Is a Lookup Table in Java?

-A **lookup table** stores predefined mappings between keys and values.
-Instead of computing results dynamically, you retrieve them from the table, which improves performance and simplifies code.
-This is especially useful for:
+* A `lookup table` stores predefined mappings between keys and values.
+* Instead of computing results dynamically, you retrieve them from the table, which improves performance and simplifies code.
+* This is especially useful for:

-- Replacing complex `if-else` or `switch` statements
+   * Replacing complex `if-else` or `switch` statements
-- Speeding up repetitive calculations
+   * Speeding up repetitive calculations
-- Organizing configuration or mapping data
+   * Organizing configuration or mapping data

 ---

 ### 🧠 Common Implementations

 #### 1. **Using Arrays**

-Best for integer-based keys with a fixed range.
+* Best for integer-based keys with a fixed range.

 ```java
 int[] squareLookup = new int[11];